Construction Cost Estimation: Key Ideas, Types, and Practical Aspects

 Billing

 The final step of the process is billing.
-As simple as it may sound, billing is the process of presenting the results of the previous steps – surveyors present item descriptions and quantities in a structured format which is called a bill of quantities.
+As simple as it may sound, billing is the process of presenting the results of the previous steps – surveyors present item descriptions and quantities in a structured format, which is called a bill of quantities.

 A bill of quantities serves as a basis for a contract, and thus it needs to be detailed and precise.
 This is why it should include all the necessary information regarding the project’s scope of work – material descriptions, quantity breakdowns, labour costs, etc.